 Education closes the opportunity gap for low-income students

 In our knowledge-based global economy, children need an education to secure their future.
-And organizations like Ernst & Young, as well as our clients and our greater communities, need to recruit a talented workforce in every country where they do business.
+And organizations like Ernst & Young need to recruit a talented workforce in every country where they do business.

 Yet a quality education is out of reach of many young men and women.
 Consider these troubling facts:

 - The education budget of a single developed country such as France, Germany, Italy or the United Kingdom generally outweighs education spending across the entire sub-Saharan African region.